New York University

 - One of the following: IB Diploma, Three SAT Subject Test scores, Three AP Exam scores; or Three IB higher-level exam scores

 - Other international examinations (like the TOEFL or IELTS) for international students

-For students applying to the Tisch School of the Arts or to study arts at the Steinhardt School of Culture, Education, and Human Development they must submit an audition portfolio.
+Students applying to the Tisch School of the Arts or to study arts at the Steinhardt School of Culture, Education, and Human Development must additionally submit an audition portfolio.

-The 50th percentile for the SAT is 1350-1530 and 30-34 for the ACT for the class of 2022.
+The median SAT score is 1500 and 30-34 for the ACT for the class of 2024.
 That doesn’t mean you can only get into NYU if your standardized test scores fall within that range.
 Rather, you have a better shot at getting in if your SAT/ACT scores are within or above that bracket.

 NYU has three application rounds: Early Decision I (Deadline: 11/1), Early Decision II (Deadline: 1/1), and Regular Decision (Deadline: 1/1).
 Even though both Regular and Early Decision II have the same deadline, ED II applicants receive their results on February 15, whereas RD students receive them on April 1.
 Additionally, ED is a binding application, so if you apply and get accepted, you must attend NYU.